Minnesota Landscape Arboretum

 • Hiking

-• Accessibility in most areas
+• Accessibility in several areas

 • Bird watching

-• Library – in house reference
+• Library – in-house reference

 • Tours -walking, tram or bus

-• Weddings can be scheduled in the gardens
+• Weddings and events can be scheduled in the buildings and gardens

 • Classes are offered